aws-samples/webauthn-with-amazon-cognito/README.md

 # Requirements
 - AWS account and permissions to create CloudFromation stacks, Cognito resources and lambda functions
 - Nodejs and NPM
-- Browser/Device that supports FIDO2.
+- Browser that supports FIDO2.
 Refer to [FIDO Alliance]
+- FIDO2 security key (or device with platform authenticator that supports FIDO2)

 # Deployment steps
 Clone the project